The Prophet (peace and blessings be upon him) said:

 Shahadah also demonstrates the same principle.
 The phrase “I testify that there is no god but Allah” signifies that He is the only One deserving of our worship.
 The opposite of sincerity is hypocrisy, and we ask Allah’s protection from it.

 Importantly, our everyday routines such as sleep, work, and family life, can become worship through intention.
-Why do we go to bed?
-To restore our strength, wake up in the morning for prayer, and continue a productive life.
-We raise children so that they become good Muslims, strong, intelligent and kind, and become a vehicle for a positive change.
-We treat all people justly because they are the creation of Allah, and have God-given dignity and rights.
+We sleep to restore our strength and wake up in the morning for prayer.
+We exercise to stay healthy and worship Allah.
+We raise children so that they become good Muslims.
+We treat people justly because they are the creation of Allah, and have God-given dignity and rights.

-Of course, being sincere is difficult, and often we have a mix of several motives in our actions.
-Absolute sincerity is the success that comes only from Allah.
-What do we do then?
-We should ask Allah the Almighty to make us sincere, then try our best, and analyze why we do what we do.
+Of course, being sincere is difficult, as often we have a mix of motives in our actions.
+Absolute sincerity is the success that comes only from Allah, so we should ask Him to make us sincere and to accept our deeds.

 The “migration” (in Arabic “hijrah”), which is referred to in the hadith, is the migration of the first Muslims from Mecca to Al-Medina.
 They had to leave their home because of being persecuted.
 Some even had to leave behind all their wealth, as the Meccans wouldn’t let them migrate with their belongings.
 Such cases were repeated in history, and Muslims had to emigrate to other lands in order to maintain the opportunity to practice Islam.
 In a peaceful context, migration is more of a spiritual act, when a person firmly decides to leave sin and do what Allah has commanded.
 Therefore, the decision to start praying and to leave the «haram» is also a migration.